StrangeGirlMurph/Facial-Landmark-Detection/README.md

 # Working-Area
 ## Questions
 + Do we really have to name the files according to the names mentioned in the slides?
++ The dataset really isn't the best...
+  + 68% of the data is missing some key points
+  + The perspective is not really useful for input from a webcam or something
++

 ## Ideas
 + Simulate the rotation of the faces.